 - Goku invokes the trope verbatim when he unleashes his final attack to defeat Broly.

-- Sequel Hook: After Goku breaks it to Gohan that he might not be going to his college of choice, he tries to comfort his son by saying his movie might be next.
+- Sequel Hook: Averted - after Goku breaks it to Gohan that he might not be going to his college of choice, he tries to comfort his son by saying his movie might be next.
+This would have been the case...if it wasn't for TFS ultimately deciding to outright skip Bojack Unbound and the rest of the movies altogether.

 - Goku proclaims that he's going to finish Broly in one punch, man.